To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 There is no waiting period or deductible for these plans.

 |Rabies or lyme vaccine/titer||$20||$25|

 Embrace Pet Insurance Wellness Rewards

-Coverage begins the day you sign up and there is no deductible.
-It covers a ton of treatments and services including: wellness exams, vaccinations & titers, flea, tick & heartworm meds, spay/neuter surgery, fecal & routine blood tests, microchipping, umbilical hernia repair, grooming, medicated shampoos, toe nail trimming, routine anal gland expression, pet activity monitors, cremation or burial, gastropexy, nutritional supplements, training: behavioral/obedience/specialty, routine chiropractic care, reiki, massage therapy, acupuncture, teeth cleaning, prescription diet food purchased at vet, and ofa & pennhip exams/x-rays.
+Coverage begins the day you sign up, and there is no deductible.
+It covers a ton of treatments and services including: wellness exams, vaccinations, flea, tick & heartworm meds, spay/neuter surgery, fecal & routine blood tests, microchipping, grooming, medicated shampoos, toe nail trimming, anal gland expression, pet activity monitors, cremation or burial, training classes, routine chiropractic care, massage therapy, acupuncture, teeth cleaning, prescription diet food and more.

 Nationwide Wellness Coverage Plans